kurrent-io/documentation/docs/server/kubernetes-operator/v1.3.0/operations/database-backup.md

 order: 3
 ---

-The sections below details how database backups can be performed.
+The sections below detail how database backups can be performed.
 Refer to the [KurrentDBBackup API](../getting-started/resource-types.md#kurrentdbbackup) for detailed information.

 ## Backing up the leader